 Other blogs have already done the heavy lifting and the brands that participated in 2019 were very likely to participate in 2020.

 Each Amazon link had the specific tracking ID for the specific landing page so I could see the sales come in real-time.

 ✉️ Email Newsletter Copy

 The email strategy was:

-- October 12 (day before): send a reminder that Prime Day is coming up with a link to the landing page
+- Day before: send a reminder that Prime Day is coming up with a link to the landing page

-- October 13 (first day): send a reminder that today is Prime Day with a link to the landing page
+- Prime Day 1: send a reminder that today is Prime Day with a link to the landing page

-- October 14 (second day): send a reminder that today is the end of Prime Day with a final link to the landing page
+- Prime Day 2: send a reminder that today is the end of Prime Day with a final link to the landing page

 The basic email copy looked like this: